getify/You-Dont-Know-JS/types & grammar/ch2.md

 Remember: you cannot directly control/override value-copy vs. reference -- those semantics are controlled entirely by the type of the underlying value.

-To effectively pass a compound primitive (like an `array`) by value, you need to manually make a copy of it, so that the reference passing doesn't modify the original.
+To effectively pass a compound value (like an `array`) by value, you need to manually make a copy of it, so that the reference passing doesn't modify the original.
 For example:

 ```js
 foo( a.slice() );